-In this manual , (1-2) represents the first and second pins of the jumper.
+In this manual, (1-2) represents the first and second pins of the jumper.
 (2-3) represents the second and third pins of the jumper, and so on.
 "ON" means put on the jumper cap and "OFF" means remove the jumper cap.
 On the motherboard, you will see three sets of jumpers with different color jumper caps:

 Yellow Jumper Caps : Sets the Function of Flash CMOS.
 JRTC

-Sets the Base address of Disk On Chip.
-JDOC (optional)

-Green Jumper Sets the type and speed of
+Green Jumper Caps : Sets the type and speed of CPU.

-Caps : CPU.

 JR0,JR1,JR2,JF0,JF1,JF2

-Red Jumper Caps : Sets the voltage of CPU JV0,JV1,JV2,JV3,JV4

-Sets the Sound function JSND (optional)
+Red Jumper Caps : Sets the voltage of CPU JV0,JV1,JV2,JV3,JV4 Sets the Sound function JSND (optional)

 WARNING: Electronic parts are Static sensitive.
 To prevent damage to the computer and its parts please take the following measures.

-- Work on a surface such as concrete, linoleum or hard wood floor. - Ground yourself with either a properly installed grounding strap or by touching a major electrical appliance long enough to discharge the static.
+Work on a surface such as concrete, linoleum or hard wood floor.
+Ground yourself with either a properly installed grounding strap or by touching a major electrical appliance long enough to discharge the static.